charliecalvert/CloudNotes/Assignments/RouteParameters.md

 ```

 Now we need to create a symbolic link to our project.
 We want it to
 appear that our project is in the **~/bin directory**.
-To do this, create
+To do this, first
+be sure that **~/bin** exists on your system.
+If it doesn't create it:

+    mkdir ~/bin

-a symbolic link.
+Now create a symbolic link.
 The simplest way to do that is to navigate to the
 folder that contains your project.
 For instance, if you project is in
 **Source** directory, then navigate to the source directory.
 Then
 create the symbolic link like this: